mert-othaw/mert-othaw/DT_EN_Phase_2_Observe.md

 ## Solutions Steps

-After Phase 1 is passed, the second phase follows, which is called **Observe**.
+After Phase 1 has passed the second phase follows which is called **Observe**.

 > Be cautious of the running timer shown by your instructor.